curimit/SugarCpp/README.md

 # ![SugarCpp](http://curimit.com/images/SugarCpp.png)
-SugarCpp is a programming language which compiles to C++11.
+SugarCpp is a programming language which compiles to readable C++11 code.

-It adds lots of syntax sugar in to C++ and is 100% equivalent C++ code.
+It adds lots of syntax sugar in to C++ based on the power of C++11.

 SugarCpp is still under development.
+The C# version works OK.
+Now it is being re-written using SugarCpp itself(bootstrap).
 If you have any idea, please open a issue.

 Try SugarCpp in your browser: http://curimit.com/project/SugarCpp/